Table of Contents

 Some links on posts are affiliate links and will earn us a commission from qualifying purchases

-As we saw in this postOpens in a new tab., every bowls club faces different challenges as membership changes and grows.
+As we saw in this post, every bowls club faces different challenges as membership changes and grows.
 Some are easy to solve, and some more difficult, but it’s always good to spend time to look at the various areas of your club and see if they can be improved.

 The Challenge